MikeMather/cintsa-cms-cli/README.md

-cintsa
+Cintsa CLI
 ======

-The CLI tool for the Cintsa CMS system
+The CLI tool for the Cintsa CMS system.
+You can use this to deploy a static-site hosting stack to AWS that is compatible with [Cintsa CMS](https://github.com/MikeMather/cintsa-cms)

 <!-- toc -->
 * [Usage](#usage)